The Mariana Trench, an adventure 11,000 metres under the sea

 Why dive so far down?

-Beyond the “deep-sea adventure” factor that diving in these waters represents, deep-sea diving expeditions also have scientific objectives.
+Beyond the sense of “deep-sea adventure” that diving in these deep waters offers, dives to the ocean floor serve scientific purposes.

 Plastic pollution reaches the deep seas